devkosal/askai/README.md

 You can also use a docker container to deploy the app.
 See the following the example docker commands to build and run a docker image:

 ```
 docker build -t askai . -f docker/Dockerfile
 docker run -p 5006:5006 --rm --name app  askai

 ```

 If you wish to deploy your own example, add `"--args=path/to/model_weights/, your_example_name"` option to the `CMD` line in `docker/Dockerfile`

 ## Known Issues
 - The progress bar requirement package, Fastprogress, has an [active issue](https://github.com/fastai/fastprogress/issues/49) when training in terminal window.
 To correct, see this [issue](https://github.com/fastai/fastprogress/issues/49).
+- Currently, this app can run on a [t2.medium](https://aws.amazon.com/ec2/instance-types/) (AWS - 4GB RAM) or equivalent.
+However, `batchsize` is severely limited in production i.e. we can only check for one section in a batch.
+Currently, the `k` value in `api.py` is set to `2` (or below).
+Use a more powerful instance for a higher `batchsize`.

 ## Acknowledgments

 This project utilized teachings from [Fastai's  Deep Learning from the Foundations Course](https://course.fast.ai/part2) and base architectures from [Huggingface's transformers](https://huggingface.co/transformers/).
 The example books are from [University of Minnesota's Open Textbook Library](https://open.umn.edu/opentextbooks).